xuxiangwork/kafka/README.md

 1. explicitly, using ```JVM_XMS``` ```JVM_XMX```

-If you don't specify a jvm in your docker-compose file, it will automatically be generated which default to be ```1G``.
+If you don't specify jvm in your docker-compose file, it will automatically be generated which default to be ```1G```.
 For monitoring purposes we suggest to use default value.

 ## Docker Swarm Mode